mukamel-lab-team/scmdb_py_dev/README.md

 2. Move whole directory to `/var/www/`
    * `cd ..`
    * `sudo mv scmdb_py_dev /var/www/scmdb_py`
+3. Set `APPLICATION_ROOT` in default_config.py.
+   * This sets the url root for the portal.
+   * ex.
+To host the portal on website.com/portal, set `APPLICATION_ROOT='/portal'`.
-3. Edit .wsgi file to point to proper file paths.
+4. Edit .wsgi file to point to proper file paths.
-4. Edit .conf file in `/etc/apache2/sites-enabled` to point to proper file paths
+5. Edit .conf file in `/etc/apache2/sites-enabled` to point to proper file paths
-   * 000-default.conf and default-ssl.conf
+   * 000-default.conf (http configuration) and default-ssl.conf (https configuration)
-5. Make sure you have no syntax errors in the apache2 conf.
+6. Make sure you have no syntax errors in the apache2 conf.
    * `apachectl configtest`
-6. Make sure the proper version of mod_wsgi is installed (must be python3)
+7. Make sure the proper version of mod_wsgi is installed (must be python3)
    * `ldd /usr/lib/apache2/modules/mod_wsgi.so`
    * If not installed or compiled with the wrong version of python, first remove the old package using apt,
 then install `sudo apt install libapache2-mod-wsgi-py3`
-7. Restart apache2
+8. Restart apache2
    * `sudo service apache2 restart`